polygamma/aurman/README.md

 - `-u`, `--sysupgrade`
 - `-c`, `--clean`

-##### The following options are exclusive to aurman for `--sync` or `-S`:
+##### Options for `--sync` or `-S` exclusive to aurman:

-- `--noedit`: Will not show changes of PKGBUILDs, .install, and other relevant files.
-It assumes users will be okay with the changes.
+- `--noedit`: Do not show changes of PKGBUILDs, .install, and other relevant files.
+It assumes you will be okay with the changes.

-- `--always_edit`: Lets users edit the files of packages, even when there are no new changes.
+- `--always_edit`: Edit the files of packages even when there are no new changes.

-- `--show_changes`: Will show changes of PKGBUILDs, .install, and other relevant files without asking.
+- `--show_changes`: Show changes of PKGBUILDs, .install, and other relevant files without asking.

-- `--devel`: Will fetch current development versions of packages to check if a new version is available.
+- `--devel`: Fetch current development versions of packages to check if a new version is available.

-- `--deep_search`: Dependency solving will ignore currently fulfilled dependencies of users' systems and try to solve the problem for systems with zero packages installed.
+- `--deep_search`: Dependency solving will ignore currently fulfilled dependencies and try to solve the problem for systems with zero packages installed.
-If aurman is not able to find a solution to install packages, try re-running aurman with this flag.
+If aurman is not able to find a solution, try re-running with this flag.
 It could take some time to find a solution.

-- `--pgp_fetch`: Fetches needed PGP keys without asking the user.
+- `--pgp_fetch`: Fetch needed PGP keys without asking.

-- `--keyserver`: Lets users specify a keyserver to fetch the PGP keys from.
+- `--keyserver`: Specify a keyserver to fetch the PGP keys from.

-- `--aur`: Do things only for aur packages.
+- `--aur`: Act on AUR packages only.

-- `--repo`: Do things only for regular repos.
+- `--repo`: Act on regular repo packages only.

-- `--domain`: Change the base url for aur requests *(https://aur.archlinux.org is the default)*
+- `--domain`: Change the base URL for AUR requests *(https://aur.archlinux.org is the default)*.

-- `--solution_way`: Print what exactly will be done, order of installing/removing packages
+- `--solution_way`: Print what exactly will be done (order of installing/removing packages).

-- `--holdpkg`: Specify packages that are installed on users' systems that must not be removed.
+- `--holdpkg`: Specify installed packages that must not be removed.
-Users may specify more than one package separated with spaces.
+Separate package names with space to specify more than one package.

 - `--holdpkg_conf`: Append packages from the pacman.conf to `--holdpkg`.

-- `--do_everything`: `-u` for repo packages will be handled by `aurman`, not by `pacman`.
+- `--do_everything`: `-u` for repo packages will be handled by `aurman` and not `pacman`.
-May be useful if (1) users use the `aurman` config to fetch repo packages from other repos than they would normally be installed from or if (2) users want to confirm the installation of packages only once ("full batch interaction").
+May be useful if (1) the `aurman` config is used to fetch repo packages from other repos than they would normally be installed from or if (2) you want to confirm the installation of packages only once ("full batch interaction").
-But this is **not** recommended since the pacman call `-Syu` will be split to `-Sy`, to do calculations, and to update the system.
+This is **not** recommended since the pacman call `-Syu` is executed in this
+order: split to `-Sy`, do calculations, and upgrade the system.
-With `aurman` handling `-u`, it still may result with a partial upgrade, not just because of splitting `-Syu`, but because the dependency solver of `aurman` may yield wrong results.
+With `aurman` handling `-u`, it still may result in a partial upgrade, not just because of splitting `-Syu`, but because the dependency solver of `aurman` may yield wrong results.

 - `--optimistic_versioning`: In case of an unknown version of a provider for a versioned dependency, assume that the dependency is fulfilled.